Last Updated on

 LOWER KINGSTON AKA THE RONDOUT

-You can’t miss this small but info-packed museum, identified by the big 1898 Mathilda Tugboat on drydock out front, that provides easy to digest nautical snippets of the Hudson River in general and Kingston – then called Rondout – in particular.
+You can’t miss this small but info-packed museum, identified by the big 1898 Mathilda Tugboat on dry dock out front.
+It provides easy to digest nautical snippets of the Hudson River in general and Kingston – then called Rondout – in particular.
 Start your self-guided tour with an historic 100-year-old small-scale model of Henry Hudson’s 1609 ship, the Half Moon before moving on to the meat of the museum in the East Gallery.

-You’ll want to spend at least 30 minutes (or more) here, with exhibits on all aspects of maritime Hudson from Rowing Teams to 50 ft long Ice Yachts, the fastest vehicle on earth (there’s one unassembled 80 ft. original in storage too large to display) to Ferries (the only way over the River prior to bridges), to Tugboats.
-There are exhibits about the Geology of the Hudson, Ice Harvesting and other topics of importance, but perhaps the one that resonates the most with visitors is a display on the Day Line.
+You’ll want to spend at least 30 minutes (or more) here.
+Exhibits on all aspects of maritime Hudson range from Rowing Teams to Ice Yachts, the fastest vehicle on earth (there’s one unassembled 80 ft. original in storage too large to display), Ferries, and Tugboats.
+There are displays on the Geology of the Hudson, Ice Harvesting and other topics of importance, but perhaps the one that resonates the most with visitors is a whole boatload about The Hudson Day Line.

-The Hudson River Day Line ran from 1860-1971 out of Manhattan, transporting millions of people (as a kid, I was one) on full day trips.
+The Hudson River Day Line ran from 1860-1971 out of Manhattan, transporting millions of people (as a kid, I was one) up and down the river.
 For just a few dollars, you could motor up the Hudson – most likely to Bear Mountain State Park, a popular stop – and dine in the ship’s restaurant surrounded by nice artwork, while listening to live music and enjoying ever changing views.
 It was a true respite from the heat and din of the city.

 SHOP: Next Boutique.
 A seemingly small women’s fashion shop that just keeps going with variety of offerings at very fair prices.